Interactions-Nexus/Nexus-Wiki/fundamentals/intro-to-nexus.md

 ## TRANSACTING NXS <a href="#transferring-ether" id="transferring-ether"></a>

 Users can send and receive NXS or tokens using the username:account, namespace::account formats or the account.
-Free simple transactions make it really easy.&#x20;
+Free, simple transactions make it really easy.&#x20;

 If there is a transaction done within 10 sec of the first transaction then there is an anti-spam fee of 0.1 NXS per contract executed in the second transaction (max 1 NXS) to prevent spamming the network.